gridsuite/documentation/README.md

 - Storage: no
 - Connected to message broker: no
 - Other services dependencies: network store server, report server

+This service is reponsible for running a [loadflow](https://en.wikipedia.org/wiki/Power-flow_study) on a network of the network store server.
+It relies on [PowSyBl loadflow API](https://github.com/powsybl/powsybl-core/tree/main/loadflow/loadflow-api), a generic, implementation agnostic API, so that as soon as a new implementation is available, it can be integrated to this service without adding any new code.
+In the current version, two loadflow implementation are integrated: [Hades2](https://rte-france.github.io/hades2/) which is a free software made by RTE and [OpenLoadFlow](https://github.com/powsybl/powsybl-open-loadflow) a loadflow fully implemented in PowSyBl.
+A third one, [DynaFlow](https://github.com/dynawo/dynaflow-launcher) is going to be integrated soon.
+When a loadflow has ran on a network, we get results like status, metrics, functional logs and above all, state variables (voltages, flows) updated to the network store.

 ### Action server